EnzoBnl/enzobnl/bd.md

 println(s"rdd contains ${startingWithA.size} records starting with 'a'")
 ```
 because `startingWithA` will not be shared among JVMs in cluster mode.
-Actually in non local modes (both client and master), it will print `rdd contains ${startingWithA.size} records starting with 'a'` because the `mutable.Set[String]()` instance called for its size information lives inside the driver process JVM heap.
+Actually in non local modes (both client and master), it will print `rdd contains 0 records starting with 'a'` because the `mutable.Set[String]()` instance called for its size information lives inside the driver process JVM heap and is not populated by executors threads that live in other JVMs (the executors ones).

 Use [accumulators](https://spark.apache.org/docs/latest/rdd-programming-guide.html#accumulators) instead.